codepath/android_guides/Accessing-the-Camera-and-Stored-Media.md

     }
 }

-// Returns the Uri for a photo stored on disk given the fileName public Uri getPhotoFileUri(String fileName) {
+// Returns the File for a photo stored on disk given the fileName public File getPhotoFileUri(String fileName) {
     // Only continue if the SD Card is mounted if (isExternalStorageAvailable()) {
         // Get safe storage directory for photos